albar965/littlenavmap-manual/src/en/SCENERY.rst

 FSX, Prepar3D and MSFS Airspaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-*Little Navmap* reads all airspaces from the scenery library of FSX based simulators.
+*Little Navmap* reads all airspaces from the scenery library of FSX, P3D and MSFS.
 These airspaces are added in the airspace source ``Simulator``.

 .. _load-scenery-library-openair-airspaces: